-Anyone interested in the arts, history or cultural differences.
+Anyone interested in the arts, performance, working collaboratively, history or cultural differences.

 The challenge of the course is that students need to work in groups, act and commit to being part of a team.
 They need to be able to reflect on a performance and use this reflection to improve.
+Students need to also be confident in speaking and performing in front of each other and the classroom teacher.